mjmarin/mygaitpapers/index.md

 This site compiles the set of research papers on gait recognition that I have co-authored.

+## TLDR-summary

+We have tried to avoid the use of binary silhouettes and their derived descriptors (e.g. GEI), focusing on the use of optical flow and related featured (i.e. tracklets).

+We have also explored the effect of combining different sources of information (e.g. depth maps or IMUs), developing multimodal systems.

+The datasets we like most are: [CASIA-B](http://www.cbsr.ia.ac.cn/english/Gait%20Databases.asp), [TUM-GAID](https://www.ei.tum.de/mmk/verschiedenes/tum-gaid-database/) and, of course, [AVAMVG](https://www.uco.es/investiga/grupos/ava/node/41).

 ### Papers not using deep learning

 * Francisco M. Castro, Manuel J. Marín-Jiménez, Rafael Medina Carnicer: _"Pyramidal Fisher Motion for Multiview Gait Recognition"_.
 ICPR 2014: 1692-1697 [[doi-link](https://doi.org/10.1109/ICPR.2014.298)]